JohnWaldo26/Simon-Java/README.md

 # Simon-Java
 Simon memory game made using Apache Netbeans and Java Swing.
 Very easy to play.
 Includes a dynamic leaderboard, player input, game class, a popup when game is over and many more cool features.
+I used Java.util.Timer to change the background of the JButton to white for 1 second and then reverting back to original color.
+This feature helped make the game experience relatively smooth.
+If you like playing the game in real life, you should enjoy this version.
+Please make additions and/or contributions to the project.